 Once you have the wiring cap in your hand, it’s time to insert that speaker wire inside itas we need to hotwire battery wires to our motorcycle now.
 There is no significance to the wires connected to the handlebars.

 The wire has two ends like every other wire but for this method, you don’t need both sides of the wire.

 You only require one end since we need to make a connection between this particular end and one side of an ignition switch.
-So detach this single-end speaker wire from its socket letting the ignition wiring hang down and cut off any excess wires if there are any, using a pair of scissors or a sharp knife.
+So detach this single-end wire from its socket letting the ignition wiring hang down and cut off any excess wires if there are any, using a pair of scissors or a sharp knife.